xrdocs/application-hosting/_blogs/2016-06-11-nanog-67-meet-us-there.md

 **Beer-n-Gear Demo Booth: iperf driven OSPF path remediation demo**
+Tuesday, June 14 2016:  6:00 - 8:00 pm.
 Akshat Sharma, Cisco Systems
 {: .notice--warning}

 That's a lot to look out for!
-But as part of the application-hosting team in IOS-XR, we're particularly excited about showing you the underlying linux infrastructure in IOS-XR, along with goodies such as Vagrant
+But as part of the application-hosting team in IOS-XR, we're particularly excited about showing you the underlying linux infrastructure in IOS-XR and its integration with typical linux applications.

+At the Beer